 Relative Tolerance X 20 = Scaled Tolerance

-Mussel Site Quality Score
+Mussel Site Quality Score:

-(Scaled Relative Tolerance + Percent Recruitment + Percent Live + Scaled CPUE) / 4 = Overall Site Score
+(Scaled Relative Tolerance + Percent Recruitment + Percent Live + Scaled CPUE) / 4 = Overall Site Quality Score

 Major Watershed Scale:

-The combined Stream Species Quality scores for watersheds ranged from 22 to 100; however, most scores indicated many expected species were present across the state, but the watersheds with most expected species were widely distributed across the state.
+Most scores indicated many expected species were present across the state, but the watersheds with most expected species were widely distributed across the state.
 There were interesting contrasts in the pattern among taxonomic groups.
 The lowest scores for fish were generally in watersheds on the western border of the state.
 The lowest scores for macroinvertebrates were in watersheds in north central to northwestern Minnesota.
 Finally, the lowest scores for mussels were in the southern third of the state.

 The fish IBI results show low scores scattered statewide, but most concentrated in the Minnesota River basin and the lower watersheds of the Upper Mississippi, upstream of the Twin Cities.
 The highest scores are found in north central Minnesota and along the eastern edge; the north shore, the St. Croix basin and the southeast blufflands.